Find Grad Schools

 7 Yearly Graduations

 New York University comes in at #6 on our list of the most popular colleges offering doctor's degrees in area studies.
 Each year, around 52,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $60,438 per year, while in-state graduate students, on average, pay $38,826 per year.
+The average in-state tuition for full-time undergraduates is $55,384 per year, while in-state graduate students, on average, pay $37,332 per year.
 During the most recent year for which we have data, 7 people received their doctor's degree in area studies from NYU.
-About 50% of this group were women, and 17% were students from an underrepresented racial-ethnic group.
-New York University area studies graduates who receive their doctor's degree go on to jobs earning a median salary of $38,796.
+Of these students, 91% were women and 18% were members of underrepresented racial-ethnic groups.

 7 Yearly Graduations

 The 6th most popular school in the country for area studies majors who are seeking their doctor's degree is Bowling Green State University - Main Campus.
 Each year, around 18,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,010 per year, while in-state graduate students, on average, pay $8,418 per year.
+The average in-state tuition for full-time undergraduates is $11,272 per year, while in-state graduate students, on average, pay $8,418 per year.
 During the most recent year for which we have data, 7 people received their doctor's degree in area studies from BGSU.
-Those who complete their doctor's degree in area studies at Bowling Green State University - Main Campus make a median salary of 38,796.
+About 63% of this group were women, and 25% were students from an underrepresented racial-ethnic group.

 #6